fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/messaging-policies-in-teams.md

   > Audio messages are not captured in eDiscovery reporting.
   - **Allowed in chats and channels** - This means that users can leave audio messages in both chats and channels.
   - **Allowed in chats only** - This means that users can leave audio messages in chats, but not in channels.
-  - **Not enabled** - This means that users cannot create audio messages in chats or channels.
+  - **Not enabled** - This means that users can't create audio messages in chats or channels.
 - **On mobile devices, display favorite channels above recent chats** - Enable this setting to move favorite channels to the top of the mobile device screen so that a user doesn't need to scroll to find them.
 - **Remove users from group chats** - Turn this setting ON to let a user remove other users from a group chat.
 This feature lets you continue a chat with a smaller group of people without losing the chat history.
 - **Text predictions** - Turn on this setting to let a user get text predictions for chat messages.